-German universities have modern study structures, so they can reach students’ minds.
+German universities have modern study structures reaching learners’ minds hassle-free.
 The technologies used are up-to-date so that students confidently face global challenges.
 The German universities offer a wide range of study programs to international students.
-The courses include engineering like Mechanical, Mechatronics, Aeronautical Science Artificial Intelligence, Health Science, Biotechnology, ts.
-Nursing, and European Studies -Politics, societies, and culture programs with paid work placements.
+The courses include engineering like Mechanical, Mechatronics, Aeronautical Science, Artificial Intelligence, Health Science, Biotechnology, Nursing, and Political Studies with paid work placements.
 The German universities also provide scholarship facilities to international students.
 Students can get the benefit of post-study work for 18 months after the completion of their study program.

-Post-Graduation in Germany has a European format developed as part of the Bologna Process.
-Degrees in German have three cycles of qualifications: the first cycle is bachelor’s degree, the second cycle is master’s degree and the third cycle is for Ph.D.
-German master programs last for two years.
-The degree will be worth 120 ECTS credits.
-Master’s degrees in German are taught courses, they include MA, MSC.
-The difference between programs concerns the way students come to study.
-German masters may be classed as either consecutive or non-consecutive.
+Post-Graduation in Germany follows a European format developed as part of the Bologna Process.
+Degrees in Germany have three cycles of qualifications: the first cycle is a bachelor’s degree, the second cycle is a master’s degree, and the third cycle is for a PhD.

 - A consecutive master’s degree is directly after an undergraduate degree

-- Non-consecutive master’s degree focuses on a different or a highly specialized area.
+- Non-consecutive master’s degree focuses on a different or highly specialized area

 German public universities charge no tuition fees to students, regardless of nationality.
-This means the students can pursue their masters for free in Germany whether they are German, EU, or a non-EU student.
+You could pursue masters for free in Germany whether you are a German, EU, or non-EU student.